pivotal/docs-tap/install.hbs.md

-# Installing Tanzu Application Platform package and profiles
+# Install Tanzu Application Platform package and profiles

 This topic describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository.